Adelapt98/py-binance-chain/README.rst

 Use the async `create` classmethod to initialise an instance of the class.

-All methods are the same as the binance_chain.node_rpc.http.HttpRpcClient.
+All methods are the same as the py_binance_chain.node_rpc.http.HttpRpcClient.

 .. code:: python

-    from binance_chain.node_rpc.http import AsyncHttpRpcClient
+    from py_binance_chain.node_rpc.http import AsyncHttpRpcClient
-    from binance_chain.http import AsyncHttpApiClient, PeerType
+    from py_binance_chain.http import AsyncHttpApiClient, PeerType
-    from binance_chain.environment import BinanceEnvironment
+    from py_binance_chain.environment import BinanceEnvironment

     loop = None